VAPus/PyOT-Legacy/_sphinx_source/scriptevents.rst

     * The third option is to use a string, a script will match against the things actions.
 Actionids is strings aswell. reg("use", "item", onUseAnyItem) or reg("lookAt", "Wolf", onLookAtWolf)
     * The fourth option is to bind it directly to a thing, this is usually only good if you intend to make one item chain the next, for instance if you use two pieces of wood together, then the next time you use the wood you want it to burst into flames.
 Example (inside a callback): reg("use", thing, someCallback)

+    ``Weakfunc`` should only be set to False if the event gets generated inside the function, non-weak functions won't be reloaded!

 The events are:

 .. function:: talkaction(creature, text)